John Silver, Owner

-Meet Evan Baker, beer-pouring extraordinaire, entertainment booking, and head of the Second Home kitchen.
+Meet Evan Baker, beer-pouring and entertainment booking extraordinaire.
 Originally from Hampstead (outside Wilmington), Evan started working at Homeplace two years back.
 His consistent favorite Homeplace brew is Faith Healer, but lately he is sipping on the Area C or Mustang Oil.
 Come in when Evan is working to chat Bob Dylan or ask him about his cats.
 Every now and then, you’ll catch him on the Homeplace stage playing his original folk music.

 Born in England, Cara grew up mainly in Philly.
 She lived most recently in Vieques, Puerto Rico with her husband prior to living in Burnsville, where they moved after Hurricane Maria devastated Puerto Rico and the surrounding islands.
 Cara fell in love with the Blue Ridge mountains while visiting the area some years ago, and enjoys the small tight knit-community that comprises Burnsville.
 Her favorite Homeplace beer ever brewed was the Granny Witch Gose, which she is hoping to see again this year coming up (Alex…?).
 Summertime finds her riverside basking in the sun with a Willa Cather novel; wintertime, cooking in the kitchen listening to NPR or some classical music.
 You can chat up Cara about food and traveling!